fossabot/crawl/README.md

 > go run app/crawl.go https://monzo.com (-timeout=10)

+However the program was launched, you can interrupt it with ctrl+c.

 ## Features

 - single domain scope
 - parallel scrawling
 - avoid loops on already visited links
-- usable as a package by calling Crawl() and extractLinks() functions
+- usable as a package by calling Crawl() and ExtractLinks() functions

 ## todo
-- fix timer
 - first argument as domain
 - add conditions for stop case / no more links to follow
 - fix todo